get-abebe/introsde-2015-assignment-3-server/README.md

 ==> The client has been pushed to git hub by separate repositery. the name of the client repositery is:                                    https://github.com/get-abebe/introsde-2016-assignment-03-client

-==> To execute the Client,first clone the repositery to your local machine, then run ant install, and run ant execute.client.
+==> To execute the Client,first clone the repositery to your local machine.
+Then run ant install and run ant execute.client.
 And, finally press enter to see all the outputs.